Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework

-In each time slot, only the state of one remote process can be delivered over the shared communication medium to the monitor.
+In each time slot, only the states of $m$ remote processes can be delivered over the shared channels to the monitor.
 Hence, there is a trade-off among the remote processes' UoIs at the monitoring server.
 This paper studies the scheduling of the updates of the remote processes to minimize the average sum-UoI over the infinite horizon:

 Since UoI may not be an increasing function of AoI, UoI-based scheduling is different from the AoI-based scheduling studies in many prior works \cite{Symm_AoI,AoIcost_nonlinear2019,AoIcost_nonlinear_MIT,AoIaware18,MutualInform_sunyin}.
 How to schedule the updates of remote processes to minimize the average sum-UoI is a new and unexplored problem.